 City Council Recap

-s were approved by City Council, and the entire Council meeting can be viewed on-demand.
+were approved, and the entire Council meeting can be viewed on-demand

-The next regular meeting of the Newport News City Council will be Tuesday, March 28th.
-City Council typically meets the 2nd and 4th Tuesdays of each month at 7:00 pm in City Council Chambers, City Hall, 2400 Washington Avenue.
+The next regular meeting of the Newport News City Council will be Tuesday, August 8 as the July 25 meeting has been cancelled.
+City Council meets the 2nd and 4th Tuesdays of each month at 7:00 pm in City Council Chambers, City Hall, 2400 Washington Avenue; however, Council typically cancels the second meeting in the months of July, August and December.
 Meetings are shown live on the City's Cable Channel NNTV (Cox Ch 48/Verizon Ch 19) and are streamed live on www.nnva.gov/nntv

 the Friday before the meeting.